nrw/observ-varhash/Readme.md

 <!-- [![browser support][11]][12] -->

-An array containing observable values
+An object with observable key value pairs that can be added and removed

 ## Example